samedicorp/dude/README.md

 This is an open source repository containing data files useful for [Dual Universe](https://dualthegame.com) scripting.

+(* _yes, this absolutely could have been any word at all, as long as it began with "E" and enabled the cheesy acronym_)

 ### Industry

 The first file in this repo is a dump of all schematics JSON data, initially captured by Movix using an in-game script.